Home » Recipes » Norwegian » Easy & Delicious Mini Almond Cakes

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-So easy and delicious, miniature almond cakes.
+Easy and delicious miniature almond cakes topped with almond slices and a glaze.
 A mini version of the Norwegian almond cake using a brownie bar pan.

 • Total Time: 40 minutes